mautic/user-documentation/docs/builders/email_landing_page.rst

 .. warning::

-  This syntax changed between Mautic 3.3.* and Mautic 4 to enable support for multiple builders - if you have been testing in the beta phase you need to update your configuration files to avoid a 500 error.
+  This syntax changed between Mautic 3.3.* and Mautic 4 to enable support for multiple Builders - if you have been testing in the beta phase you need to update your configuration files to avoid a 500 error.

-The Blank Theme contains an example of a full configuration file:
+The blank Theme contains an example of a full configuration file:

 .. code-block::